TimmaLabs/NetsExample/README.md

 ## FAQ

 ### What to do if the test payment terminal rejects all/some of the test cards?
-The card parameters need to be updated.
-You can do this via `1.
-Cards` -> `1.
-Get cards` in the terminal's merchant menu.
-Or, if that doesn't help, reconcile (tee "päivänpäätös").
-If the cards continue to act up, just try each one until one starts working (or, shoot [Nets](mailto:salessupport-fi@nets.eu) a message)
+Perform reconciliation for each of the Nets accounts via the [Payment Terminal](./assets/images/payment_terminal_version.png) view.
+If that doesn't help, try fetching the latest dataset via the _Print information_ button on the Payment Terminal page.
+If the cards continue to act up, just try each one until one starts working, or shoot [Nets](mailto:salessupport-fi@nets.eu) a message